 Local coin-operated laundry machines (also sometimes in hostels) are definitely cheaper than hotel laundry, but they’re still an extra cost.
 Don’t forget the cost of those single-use detergent packs!
 They’re overpriced and irksome for one load of laundry.
 Depending on how long you’re there, or if there are other guests you could split costs with, a small pack of detergent from the local grocery store will cost way less.

 Or just bring a little baggie of (powdered) detergent from home to get you through your trip, and pack sensibly to minimize washing.
-This travel capsule wardrobe I put together makes this definitely possible.
+This travel capsule wardrobe I put together for women makes this definitely possible.
+(Here are the ingredients for a men’s travel capsule wardrobe.)

 Hotel room service always feels luxurious.
 Unfortunately, it’s always overpriced and often mediocre.